-These parapet walls are really useful for flat roof construction.
+These parapet walls are used for flat roof construction.

-These parapet walls are provided for sloping roof construction such as industrial construction, trussed construction, etc.
+These parapet walls are used for sloping roof construction such as industrial construction, trussed construction, etc.

 These parapet walls are used for inclined roof construction, it is constructed in a stair-type design.

-These parapet walls are also well-known as arched parapet walls, they are used in both flat and inclined ceilings.
+These parapet walls are also well-known as arched parapet walls used in both flat and inclined ceilings.

 Some fashionable types of parapets are fibre-glass parapets, metal railing parapets, etc.

-Glass or metal railings can be offered with perforated wall piercing parts for a higher look, it is known as a joint parapet wall.
+Glass or metal railings can be offered with perforated walls piercing parts for a higher look, it is known as a joint parapet walls.